Roswell Conspiracies: Aliens, Myths and Legends

-Roswell Conspiracies: Aliens, Myths & Legends is an animated television series that originally aired as part of BKN's cartoon programing block.
+Roswell Conspiracies: Aliens, Myths and Legends is an animated television series that originally aired as part of BKN's cartoon programing block.
 The show's premise was that aliens had been living among humans for ages, and were the origins of many of the creatures humans know from myth, folklore and legends, including vampires and werewolves.
 The show was produced in part of BKN's drive to reinvent itself as a children's block and company in general.

 In October 2019, it was announced that 41 Entertainment would produce an eight-episode computer-generated animation reboot of the series, which was scheduled to premiere in fall 2021 but has since been delayed indefinitely.